wharfkit/website/src/lib/docs/AccountKit/Resource.md

 - `available`: Amount of the resource that is currently available for use.
 - `used`: Amount of the resource currently being used.
-- `max`: Maximum amount of resource that is usable.
+- `max`: Maximum amount of resource that can be used.
 - `weight`: For `cpu` and `net` resources, the weight (or priority) of the resource will also be available.